blitzfox/nextjs-daisy/README.md

-# Chess Analysis App with Next.js
+# AI Chess Coach - Next.js Chess Analysis App

 This is a Next.js application for analyzing chess games from Lichess and Chess.com.
-The app allows users to input their username, fetch their recent games, select a game for analysis, and receive AI-powered insights about critical moments in the game.
+AI Chess Coach allows users to input their username, fetch their recent games, select a game for analysis, and receive AI-powered insights about critical moments in the game.

 ## Features